-Stanford University's Precourt Institute for Energy concentrates the full talents of the university on energy research and education, from basic science and technology, to policy and business.
-Additionally, the institute helps the university develop energy-literate leaders through educational programs and disseminating research results.
+Stanford University's Precourt Institute for Energy concentrates the talents of the university on energy research and education, from basic science and technology to policy and business.
+We disseminate research results and help the university develop energy-literate leaders as part of its educational mission.
+We also build collaborations globally with industry, other research institutions, government and civic organizations in pursuit of sustainable, affordable, secure energy for all people.

-The Precourt Institute draws on experts and resources across the university to help accelerate the transition to an affordable, low-carbon energy system for the world.
-More than 200 Stanford faculty members and staff scientists in dozens of academic departments, independent labs and research programs work on energy-related problems.
+More than 200 Stanford faculty members and staff scientists work on energy-related challenges.
 The Precourt Institute is the focal point at Stanford for scholars, business leaders, policymakers and others seeking solutions to the world’s most difficult energy challenges.

-The institute's seed grant program funds early-stage research with potential for high impact on energy supply and use.
+Seed grant programs at the Precourt Institute, the TomKat Center for Sustainable Energy and the Bits & Watts Initiative fund early-stage research with potential for high impact on energy supply and use.
 These “proof of concept” awards, which encourage interdisciplinary research, bridge theory to early experiments and analysis.
 Positive results often proceed to large-scale studies.
-In addition, the institute's senior fellows help coordinate similar efforts among other Stanford energy research programs.

 The following centers, programs and projects are significant strands in the fabric of interdisciplinary energy research at Stanford.

 - Bits & Watts Initiative